 b.
 TLR 4

 Describe, in detail, the mechanisms involved in generating TCR diversity, then compare and contrast these mechanisms with those involved in generating:

 Discuss the relationships between immunoglobulin structures of all five classes (IgG, IgM, IgA, IgD, IgE) of antibody and the functions that each of these types of antibody can carry out in antibody mediated immunity, including complement interactions.

-Discuss the mechanisms of activation and regulation of the three complement activation pathways we discussed in class, then explain why each of the negative regulatory processes in each are necessary to prevent hypersensitivity and/or autoimmune reactions.
+Discuss the mechanisms of activation and regulation of the classical, MBL and alternative complement activation pathways we discussed in class, then explain why all the negative regulatory processes in each are necessary to prevent immunopathologic reactions.